jive-vlbi/sched/README.md

 ### Using pySCHED within a SCHED environment

 The aforementioned usage can potentially generate some issues when pySCHED runs in an environment where the variable `$SCHED` is set for the NRAO SCHED program.
-If `$SCHED` is indeed set to the path that points to the NRAO SCHED directory, then pySCHED would try to read the catalogs under such directory.
-In this case, pySCHED would be unable to download the most up-to-date catalogs and may fail.
+If `$SCHED` is indeed set to the path that points to the NRAO SCHED directory, then pySCHED will read the catalogs under that directory.
+In this case, pySCHED will not use the most up-to-date catalogs and may fail to schedule experiments requiring the latest updates.

-We therefore recommend to unset such variable before running pySCHED (which would then use the default `~/.pysched` directory) or set it to an alternate directory unrelated to the NRAO SCHED path.
+We therefore recommend to unset this variable before running pySCHED (which would then use the default `~/.pysched` directory) or to be sure the catalogs under the `$SCHED` directory are proficient to schedule your experiment.